niconiahi/ajna/packages/carousel/README.md

 ### Styling

 ```
-The _current prop will contain the props for the page which is currently selected
+The _current prop will contain the styles for the page which is currently selected
 All other props will apply to every other page
 ```